rebeccachoo/youtube-style/README.md

-# Youtube Style Page(single html file and single css file)
+# Javascript - Youtube style page(single html file and single css file)

 This is one web page that looks similar to youtube video page.
 You can put a youtube link to play.
 It has buttons that looks similar to Youtube.
 <br /><br />